Polyakov's formulation of $2d$ bosonic string theory: Geometric background and Green functions

 \subsection{Green's function near pinched geodesics}

 For later purpose, we will need a more detailed description of the Green's function $G_g$ than Proposition \ref{greenpinching}, in particular we shall need to know the behaviour of $G_g$ near the pinched geodesics.
-A recent work of Albin-Rochon-Sher \cite{ARS} gives a parametrix for $\Delta_g-\la$ when $\la$ is outside the spectrum and when there is one pinched geodesic (or the geodesics are pinched at the same speed).
-Here we need to know the behaviour in all possible directions of approach of the boundary of $\mc{M}_{\bf g}$.
-Our estimates are done in a way to be applied later for the study of the Gaussian multiplicative chaos measure in the cusp.
-The work of Melrose-Zhu \cite{MeZh} gives a parametrix for some different Green function.
+Some analysis of $G_g$ in such cases were done by Ji \cite{Ji}, while a recent work of Albin-Rochon-Sher \cite{ARS} gives a parametrix for $\Delta_g-\la$ when $\la$ is near $0$ and when there is one pinched geodesic (or the geodesics are pinched at the same speed).
+The recent work of Melrose-Zhu \cite{MeZh} also gives a parametrix but for a slightly different Green function.
+Here, in contrast, we need to know the behaviour in all possible directions of approach of the boundary of $\mc{M}_{\bf g}$ and our estimates below are designed to be applied later for the study of the Gaussian multiplicative chaos measure in the cusp.

 Let $(M_0,g_0)$ be a surface with nodes viewed as a surface with pairs of hyperbolic cusps, and let $\bbar{U}_{g_0}$ be a local neighborhood of $g_0$ in $\bbar{\mc{M}_{{\bf g}}}$ made of hyperbolic metrics $g_{s,t}$ as explained in Section \ref{Sec:Teichmuller}, and denote $U_{g_0}=\mc{M}_{{\bf g}}\cap \bbar{U}_{g_0}$.
 For convenience, we remove the parameters $(s,t)$ and just write $g$ for $g_{s,t}$.
 As in Proposition \ref{greenpinching}, we set